Alpine-DAV/ascent/src/docs/sphinx/Actions/Draw_Plots.rst

 Draw plots simply renders the current plots.
 If a file name was specified in add_plots, then the rendered image will be saved to the file system.
-If a file name was not specified, then Alpine starts the embedded web server contained in Conduit.
+If a file name was not specified, then Ascent starts the embedded web server contained in Conduit.

 Connecting To The Web Server
 ----------------------------